JeanBarbosa-hue/holbertonschool-shell/basics/README.md

-command that shows where you're currently working command to list files an directories scipt changing working directory to user's home directory command to list directory in long format list current directory contents including hidden files display current directory in long format, user and gorup id and hidden files
+command that shows where you're currently working, command to list files an directories, scipt changing working directory to user's home directory, command to list directory in long format, list current directory contents including hidden files, display current directory in long format, user and group id and hidden files, making directory in another directory, moving file form one directory to another,